-Here are some examples of the interview process I use during a face-to-face interview (doesn’t matter if the interview is conducted in person or virtual) to determine technical ability, work ethic, soft skills and other traits.
+Here are some examples of the interview process I use during a face-to-face interview (doesn’t matter if the interview is conducted in person or virtual) to determine technical ability, work ethic, thought organization, soft skills, and other traits valuable to the company.
 There also needs to be a determination if this person will work well with the existing team and some of the interview questions asked can assist with that analysis.

 - What is the difference between Software Testing and Software Quality Assurance?